DMDerelyn/Ayshra/src/site/notes/Ayshra/Campaign 01/Session Notes/Session 03.md

 Kit searched the passed out elf, and found a note in elvish with tear stains on it, a woman's wedding band with elvish engraving on it, an engagement ring, and ten silver.
 Kit also found the key to Room No. 3.

-Tom continued to loudly proclaim that he was rich and had lots of goods that he was taking goods to a different part of town by land.
+Tom continued to loudly proclaim that he was rich and had lots of goods that he was taking  to a different part of town by land.
 The group noticed two people sets of people who were acting suspiciously.
 Tom paid for food and a room, totaling 2s & 1c.
 He received the key for Room No. 2.

 The first was a pair of dwarves, who Heartworm attempted to speak with directly about getting into the black market.
 They were hesitant and untrusting of his direct approach out in the open.